yago1994/Choroid-Measurement-Python/README.md

 #  ⚠️ This program is under development ⚠️

-# How to use this program

-Requirements
+# Getting Started
+1. Have a usable command prompt, i.e. Windows PowerShell, Terminal
+2. Install python (3.10 should work)
+3. Install Pypi
-- Jupyter Notebook -> Install Jupyter Notebook first from https://jupyter.org/
+4. Install Jupyter Notebook from https://jupyter.org/

 Then use: